World Suicide Prevention Day

 Although in research, we assume that people will respond honestly, we know there is a socially desirable response that people will choose.
 Thus, 78% is a very concerning statistic.
 If you have a friend or loved one who expresses suicidal thoughts to a co-worker, you pray that they are not one of the 22% uninterested in life or death issues.

 "Creating Hope Through Action" is the theme for World Suicide Prevention Day 2022.
 Several of us have decided to continue working in support of our brothers and sisters who suffer to the point of suicide and the friends and family who survive in the wake of completed suicides.

 To this end, we intend to do the following:

-Create a series of 24 blog posts (two per month until World Suicide Prevention Day 2023) related to suicide prevention.
+Create a series of blog posts related to suicide prevention.
 Posts will relate to:

 Factors associated with suicidal ideation (exp., stress, anxiety, depression, grief) and ways to address these concerns from wellness and Biblical perspective.